diuimoxermenmi.netlify.com

 The conclusion from the above results is that we should pass arguments to signals and slots by const reference and not by value.
 This advice is true for both direct and queued connections.
 Even if the sender of the signal and the receiver of the slot are in different threads, we should still pass arguments by const reference.
 Qt takes care of copying the arguments, before they cross the thread boundaries – and everything is fine.

-any way.
+By the way, it doesn’t matter whether we specify the argument in a connect call as const Copy& or Copy.
+Qt normalises the type to Copy any way.
 This normalisation does not imply, however, that arguments of signals and slots are always copied – no matter whether they are passed by const reference or by value.